onnx/onnx-mlir/docs/Workflow.md

 ## Step 8: Update your branch

-4. (Optional) Assuming your `main` is up to date, to update any branches you are currently working on to use the latest ONNX-MLIR, you need to do the following:
+Assuming your `main` is up to date (Step 4), to update any branches you are currently working on to use the latest ONNX-MLIR, you need to do the following:

 ```sh
 git checkout my-branch